 The saving on gym fees will quickly pay for the bike.

-When I checked the best discounted price was at Amazon with free delivery.
+When I checked you could get the bike on Amazon with free delivery.

 This is an affordably priced bike that is great for beginners and those with more experience, with the 40 lb flywheel giving a fluid riding experience.

 It provides a natural, stable riding platform so you can concentrate on your cardio workout to meet your fitness goals, whether that is lose weight or get in better physical shape or training for an event.

 The only downsides are common with bikes in this range and they are to do with the lack of computer to monitor progress, specialist pedals (it can be changed) and uncomfortable seat (it can be changed), but to get these you would need to pay a lot more.
 Aside from these, you have spin bike that can give much the same experience as you would if you were using one in the gym.